Saint Romuald, Abbot

-Since the time of Saint Benedict in the sixth century, there had essentially been only one monastic Order in the Latin Rite Church, the Benedictines.
-Benedictine monasteries shone like stars in a constellation, dotting Europe from east to west and north to south.
-Each monastery and school was like a vertebra in the the intellectual and spiritual skeleton of Europe.
-Over the centuries, however, and inevitably, the Benedictines atrophied, cracked from dryness, and needed that new wine be poured into their old wineskins.
+Since the time of Saint Benedict in the sixth century, there had essentially been only one monastic order in the Latin Rite Church, the Benedictines.
+Benedictine monasteries shone like stars in a broad constellation, blinking throughout Europe from east to west and north to south.
+Each monastery and school was like a vertebra strengthening the intellectual and spiritual skeleton of Europe.
+Over the centuries, however, and inevitably, the Benedictines atrophied, cracked from dryness, and needed new wine poured into their old wineskins.
 The saint who reformed Benedictine life and who founded the Cistercian Order was Saint Bernard of Clairvaux.
 But he was not born until 1090.
-It was today’s saint, Romuald, much lesser known, who cleared the path for Saint Bernard and the reform of monasticism, which ensured its survival in the middle ages.
+It was today’s saint, Romuald, much less well-known, who cleared the path for Saint Bernard and for the reform of monasticism, ensuring its survival in the middle ages.

-Saint Romuald was born in the middle of the tenth century in northern Italy.
+Saint Romuald was born in the middle of the tenth century in Northern Italy.
 After his father killed a relative in a duel, Romuald entered a local monastery for a few weeks of penance.
 But the weeks turned into months and the months into years.
 He stayed.
-Unfortunately, the monks were as lukewarm as old bathwater, and Saint Romuald told them as much.
+Unfortunately, the monks were as lukewarm as old bathwater, and Saint Romuald told them so.
 He had to leave.
-He put himself under the tutelage of a wise hermit, then traveled to Spain to live as a hermit himself on the grounds of a Benedictine monastery.
+He put himself under the tutelage of a wise hermit, then traveled to Spain to live as a hermit on the grounds of a Benedictine monastery.
 He subsequently spent about thirty years walking the length and breadth of Italy.
-He had acquired a great reputation as an ascetic and master of prayer.
-So he founded, or reformed, various monasteries which sought his assistance.
+He had acquired a great reputation as an ascetic and master of prayer and so founded, or reformed, various monasteries which sought his assistance.

 Saint Romuald planted the seed of his Order in the Benedictine garden.
 But Camaldolese monks emphasize solitude more than their monastic cousins.
-In a typical Benedictine monastery, every monk has his oar in the water pulling the monastery’s school, or orchard, or farm, forward.
-The Camaldolese tradition is more hermit based (eremetical) while allowing some community based (cenobitic) life.
+In a typical Benedictine monastery, every single monk places his oar in the water to pull the monastery’s school, or orchard, or farm, forward.
+The Camaldolese tradition is more hermit based (eremitical) while allowing some community based (cenobitical) life.
 Camaldolese monks generally live in individual structures but pray the Mass and Liturgy of the Hours together daily in the Church.
 They live simplicity, penance, and contemplation more intensely due to their total focus on these goals to the exclusion of all outside apostolates.
-Unlike technological monks, the Camaldolese choose to live without phones, the internet, or television.
+Unlike modernity’s reclusive technological monks enraptured by their screens, the Camaldolese choose to live without phones, the internet, or television.
+The tabernacle is their screen, and the scene stays the same.
 With this intense focus on solitude and prayer, Camaldolese monks perpetuate, in their narrow, unique, and faithful way, the vision of their pioneering founder.